ykzZa/LeetCode/README.md

 *Best result: 122ms (beats 98.18%), 34.50MB (beats 72.73%)*

+**Problem #2185**

+The algorithm iterates through the list of words and checks if each word starts with the given prefix.
+If it does, the counter is incremented, and the total count of matching prefixes is returned.

+*Best result: 1ms (beats 100%), 34.50MB (beats 96.30%)*

 **Problem #2469**

 The algorithm converts a given temperature in Celsius to both Kelvin and Fahrenheit by applying the respective formulas and returns the results in a DoubleArray.